A popup frame is a smaller window that can be opened on top of your Flipbook. In the world of code, this is known as an iframe.

 Set up a branded domain to avoid cross-domain challenges.

-The implementation will highly vary depending on your website's current security measures.
+Your implementation will highly vary depending on your website's current security measures.
 We recommend involving your IT department to determine what's the best way of achieving this.
+For this, you'll want to get acquainted with our technical documentation, which can be found, below:

 Alternatives to popup frames

-If you want your visitors to shop directly in the catalog with an iPaper basket and then redirect to your webshop, take a look at our Shop Export option:
+If you want your visitors to shop directly in the catalog with an iPaper basket and then redirect to your webshop, consider our Shop Export option: